GuduleLapointe/w4os/readme.txt

 == Changelog ==

 = Unreleased =
+* new grid based authentication; if wp user exists, password is reset to grid password; if not, a new wp user is created
 * new profile page
 * new grid and wordpress users sync
 * new basic blocks support